Sandeep Bagchi, MBA, and Megan Michie, business alum, are just two graduates of the class of 2014, embarking on journeys to change their worlds.

 5. Marylhurst Fountain: The Sisters' Chronicle record that the fountain was paid for through the donations of the men employed at the college.
 You know spring has arrived when the fountain turns on!

-6. Bookstore Cafe: Located inside Clark Commons, the Jitter 'n' Jive Cafe offers coffee, tea, baked goods, and a cozy place to study or socialize.
-The Bookstore is a vibrant center of campus community.
+6. The Cup & Crow: Located inside Clark Commons, our campus store offers coffee, tea, baked goods and a cozy place to study or socialize.
+The Cup & Crow is a vibrant center of campus community.

-8. Davignon Hall: The Art Therapy Counseling Department makes its home in Davignon.
+8. Davignon Hall: The Department of Art Therapy Counseling makes its home in Davignon.

 10. Flavia Hall: Originally a student residence, it was named for Mother Mary Flavia Dunn who shaped the educational vision of the Holy Names Sisters in the Pacific Northwest.
 In 1997, Flavia's west wing was remodeled for faculty offices, the ground floor was redesigned as the Merlo Science Center, and Flavia Salon was restored to its original grandeur.

-11. Edwin E. Mayer Art Building: Built for art and home economics, Mayer is now an expanded Art and Interior Design Department.
+11. Edwin E. Mayer Art Building: Built for art and home economics, Mayer is now an expanded Department of Art & Interior Design.
 It is named for Edwin E. Mayer of the Sawyer Co. and father of three Marylhurst alumnae.

 12. The Art Gym: This former gymnasium hosted many events: musical and dramatic performances, commencement, basketball games.
 In 1980, the space was transformed into The Art Gym, the award-winning university gallery and educational space for emerging and established artists based in the Pacific Northwest.